hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 That’s it.

+Machines will now auto-discover DFH.

 7. SEO Advantages
 Topic-level canonical identity

 Declare: “This domain is the root for topic X.”

 Clean machine-readable topic index

-Sitemaps become the semantic skeleton of the domain.
+Sitemaps become the semantic skeleton of the topic.

 Stronger authority signals

-The five anchors reduce ambiguity and strengthen ranking.
+The five anchors eliminate ambiguity.

 AI hallucination reduction

 AI no longer guesses the first hop — it reads it.

 Permissionless & decentralized

-Uses existing infrastructure:
+Uses infrastructure that already exists:

+Domains

+JSON-LD

+Sitemaps

-Domains, JSON-LD, Sitemaps, /.well-known/
+/.well-known/

 This is the strongest SEO & grounding primitive you can add with: